 Experience dawn from a hot air balloon.
 Come face to face with great white sharks.
-Surf with southern right whales or mountain bike through desert wilderness.
+Swim with sea lions and dolphins or mountain bike through desert wilderness.
 Choose your own adventure in South Australia.

 From the coast to the outback, every part of South Australia has adventure activities to get your adrenalin pumping.

 Fly over Lake Eyre during rainy season.
 In the middle of the desert, it’s the largest lake in Australia but only fills with water occasionally.
 At other times, it becomes a giant salt pan, stretching across 9,500 square kilometres.

 If you want to keep your feet on the ground, try hiking the Heysen Trail.
 The 1,200 kilometre track stretches from Cape Jervis on the south coast, to Parachilna Gorge in the Flinders Ranges.
 Rest at one of the small bush huts or bed and breakfasts.
 Most visitors choose to walk a small section of the track.

 There are more than 200 known shipwreck sites along the South Australian coast.
 Drive to Yankalilla Bay on the south coast and dive through the wreckage of navy destroyer, ex-HMAS Hobart.